 No. There are no automatically disqualifying conditions or treatments.
-National security professionals have demonstrated the ability to manage work effectively with appropriate treatment, even for reportable psychological conditions.
+National security professionals have demonstrated the ability to manage work effectively with appropriate treatment, even for conditions specified in Section 21.
 When necessary, seeking mental health care helps demonstrate integrity and trustworthiness and may contribute favorably to decisions about eligibility.